adon-cloudcannon/landing-page-test/src/collections/ssg-pages/gatsby.md

                 link: >-
                   https://cloudcannon.com/documentation/guides/gatsby-starter-guide/
                 description: >-
-                  Check out our Gatsby tutorial.
-Get your Gatsby site set up on CloudCannon.
-Making configuration easy so you can focus on building custom components.
+                  Check out our Gatsby tutorial to help make configuration easy so you can focus on building custom components.
               - image:
                 icon:
                   active: true